 All of our board members have a love for children and education, leading them to this opportunity to give back to our local schools through The Giving Tree Foundation.
 Each board member has a unique background providing for differing perspectives in our board ideas and decisions.
 Our goal is to continually assess both store operations and strategy to ensure we stay consistent to our mission of giving back to the local schools.

-Leigh Grieco, Executive Director, has a BA in Psychology and worked for over 15 years in the field of Human Resources.
+Leigh Grieco, Founder, has a BA in Psychology and worked for over 15 years in the field of Human Resources.
 Her experience spans the spectrum of HR, such as recruiting, benefits, compensation, employee relations, leadership development and business coaching.
 She also has experience in non-profit consulting, accounting and sales.
 Her most recent work experience was with Saint Catherine of Siena School as the PTO President for two years.

 Kathy Jolly has over 15 years of experience in the customer service industry, including retail sales and travel.
 Her most recent work experience is as a part-time Sales Director for the The Candy Cottage, responsible for quarterly sales events for the company.
 She also spends a significant amount of time as an elementary school volunteer at Thales Academy in Wake Forest, NC.